 Cranberry red potatoes are medium in size and are cylindrical and slightly irregular in shape.
-This medium-sized potato has deep red to pink skin with a layer of rough, tan webbing and a few medium-set eyes.
-Its most notable feature is its rosy pink and cream marbled flesh.
-When cooked, the flesh of Cranberry Red potatoes has a moist and creamy texture and will take on an even more intense deep rose hue.
-Cranberry Red potatoes are waxy and have an earthy flavor with nuances of toasted walnuts.
-Cranberry Red plants boast lilac flowers and large dark green leaves.
+The skin is deep red to pink with a layer of rough, tan webbing and a few medium-set eyes.
+Its most notable feature is its rosy pink and cream-colored marbled flesh.
+When cooked, the flesh of Cranberry red potatoes has a moist and creamy texture and will take on an even more intense deep rose hue.
+Cranberry red potatoes are waxy and have an earthy flavor with nuances of toasted walnuts.
+The plants also boast lilac flowers and large dark green leaves.

-Cranberry Red potatoes are harvested late spring through the late summer.
+Cranberry red potatoes are harvested in the late spring through late summer.

 Cranberry red potatoes, botanically classified as Solanum tuberosum ‘Cranberry red’, are a cool season crop and part of the Solanaceae, or nightshade family.
 Also known as the All-Red potato, the Cranberry red is an open pollinated variety known to be one of the highest producing of all the red-fleshed potatoes and is also known for its drought-resistant properties.

-Cranberry Red potatoes are an all-purpose potato and are used in cooked applications such as boiling, sautéing, mashing, or steaming.
+Cranberry red potatoes are an all-purpose potato and are used in cooked applications such as boiling, sautéing, mashing, or steaming.
 Since they hold their color even when cooked, they are ideal for dishes such as scalloped potatoes or ratatouille.
-Steamed Cranberry Red potatoes also hold their shape well and can be used to make cold and warm potato salads.
-Add slices of Cranberry Red potato to soups, stews, and curries to add a pop of color.
-Cranberry Red potatoes will keep well for a couple weeks when stored in a cool, dry and dark place.
+Steamed Cranberry red potatoes also hold their shape well and can be used to make cold and warm potato salads and can be added to soups, stews, and curries to add a pop of color.
+Cranberry red potatoes will keep for a couple of weeks when stored in a cool, dry, and dark place.